 It is imperative that the proceeds are utilized to finance or re-finance Green / Social projects, and this should be appropriately described in the legal documentation underlying the security.
 All designated Green Projects should provide clear environmental benefits, which will be assessed and, where feasible, quantified by the issuer, and a similar degree of disclosure is also applicable with regard to the use of proceeds for Social projects in the case of Social Bonds.

 Issuers are required to define and disclose which Green / Social projects, assets or activities they will be funding and how they will be managing and allocating the funds.
+Issuers are also encouraged to describe how their Green / Social projects contribute to which Sustainable Development Goal.

-The Green Bond Principles / Social Bond Principles explicitly define the eligible 'Green' / 'Social' project categories
+The Green Bond Principles / Social Bond Principles explicitly define the eligible 'Green'/ 'Social' project categories